-The living room looks onto the dining room that connects to a single-line kitchen fitted with a vintage-looking stove and laundry.
-A center hall connects the two bedrooms with a bathroom in the middle.
+The living room looks onto the dining room, connecting to a single-line kitchen fitted with a vintage stove and laundry.
+A center hall connects the two bedrooms, with a bathroom in the middle.
 The primary bedroom features double-hung windows and a roomy closet, while the rear bedroom looks out to the backyard.

 Who named the house?

 “My Italian friend showed up and said, “Oh, it’s ‘La Casetta,’ and I just loved it.
 And that’s what I’ve called it ever since.”

 “I really love the living room.
 I’ve decorated the fireplace for every single holiday … the fireplace is so festive to me, and there’s no holiday I wouldn’t say I like to decorate for: Valentine’s Day, St Patrick’s Day, etc. I also love the studio so much.
 I’ve worked up there, slept up there, meditated up there—it’s like a magical treehouse with AC.
 If you leave the door open, there’s a cat that isn’t my cat.
 But it’s here.
 The cat comes to see me all the time and hangs out.”

 How did you adjust to the stay-at-home order?